canonical/repo-policy-compliance/README.md

 You can also pass in `AUTH_APP_ID`, `AUTH_INSTALLATION_ID`, and `AUTH_PRIVATE_KEY`
 to test the authentication using GitHub App Auth.
 In that case, the tests will additionally be executed using GitHub App auth.
-Note that the GitHub app should be installed in the test repository organisation/user namespace, with access granted to the test repository and in the user namespace that owns the GitHub token with access to the forked repository.
+Note that the GitHub app should be installed in the test repository organisation/user namespace, with access granted to the test repository.

 The command `tox -e test` can be used to run all tests, which are primarily integration tests.
 You can also select the repository against which to run the tests by setting